• Skip to main content

 To do this fold one of the stakes over that is in front of the last weaver.

-Using your basket shears cut the stake so that its length reaches down to the length of the third or fifth row down inside the basket.
+Using your basket shears cut the stake so that its length reaches down to the length of the third or fifth row inside the basket.

 Now using your straight tipped packer place it down behind the weavers against the stake and gently tuck the folded part of the stake into the space created.
 Do this process for all in-front stakes.

-Tucking in stakes
+Tucking in stakes on a handwoven market basket

 Basket with completed cut and tuck.